Semi-classical spectral asymptotics of Toeplitz operators on CR manifolds: Introduction

 Let $\overline{\partial}_b$ be the tangential Cauchy--Riemann operator on $X$.
-We assume that the Kohn Laplacian $\Box_b^{(0)}=\overline{\partial}^*_b\overline{\partial}_b$ has closed range in $L^2(X)$.
-We remark that in this case, by Boutet de Monvel's proof \cites{Bou74,Bou75} and Kohn's argument \cite{Koh86}, for any compact strictly pseudoconvex CR manifolds, the closed range condition is equivalent to the CR embeddability of $X$ into some $\mathbb{C}^N$.
-We also recall that the closed range condition holds for any compact strictly pseudoconvex CR manifold when $n\geq 2$, cf.~\cite{Bou75} or when $n=1$ and $X$ admits a transversal CR $\R$-action, cf.~\cites{Lem92,MY07}.
+We assume that the Kohn Laplacian $\Box_b^{(0)}=\overline{\partial}^*_b\overline{\partial}_b$ has closed range in $L^2$.
+We recall that in this case, according to Boutet de Monvel's proof \cite{Bou74,Bou75} and Kohn's argument \cite{Koh86}, for all compact strictly pseudoconvex CR manifolds, the closed range condition is equivalent to the CR embeddability of $X$ into some $\mathbb{C}^N$.
+We also recall that the closed range condition holds for any compact strictly pseudoconvex CR manifold when $n\geq 2$, cf.~\cite{Bou75}, or when $n=1$ and $X$ admits a transversal CR $\R$-action, cf.~\cite{Lem92,MY07}.